mit-rss/path_planning/README.md

 This lab has multiple parts.
 Furthermore, a simple implementation of a path planning algorithm may not suffice - you are expected to optimize your algorithms.
 This will take time.
 You will have two weeks to complete this lab, however you should start early.

 Note: If you were unable to complete Lab 5, or your solution is not suitable for real-time usage, you may use the instructor solution for particle filter localization from Lab 5.
 It’s based on the same skeleton, so you should be able to download this and use it out of the box.
 You will not be penalized for using the staff solution for localization.
-Lab 5 solution code will be released after it is due on Friday, April 11th at 8am EST.
+Lab 5 solution code will be released after it is due.

 We are encouraging parallelization by breaking up the components of the lab into distinct parts.
 Parts A and B can be implemented separately, and then integrated together once they are working individually.